SYDeng00/02808-Personal_InformaticsGPS/README.md

 # Hello Framework

 This is an [Observable Framework](https://observablehq.com/framework) project.
-To start the local preview server, run:
+To start the local preview server, run this in the project folder:

 ```
 npm run dev